 An engaging, versatile musician, Manuel Arellano-Bover combines his conducting activities with his passion for the violin and teaching music.
 He is the founder and conductor of the Siegfried Camerata.

 Manuel studied violin with Olga Vilkomirskaia, a pupil of David Oistrakh, at the Conservatorio Superior de Música de Badajoz (Spain) where he graduated with first class honours in violin performance.
 He continued his studies at Trinity Laban Conservatoire of Music and Dance, holding the Gladys Bratton Scholarship, where he finished his Master’s degree with distinction.
-He has also recently finished a Postgraduate Artist Diploma under the tutelage of Mayumi Fujikawa, Richard Markson and John Crawford.
+He also finished a Postgraduate Artist Diploma at Trinity Laban under the tutelage of Mayumi Fujikawa and John Crawford.

 As a violinist and chamber musician Manuel performs with English and Spanish professional orchestras such as the Sinfónica Ciudad de Zaragoza, Firebird Orchestra and the Hastings Philharmonic Orchestra, as well as being one of the founders of the Bedriska Trio, an award-winning Piano Trio based in London.
-With the Bedriska Trio Manuel won the 1st Prize in the 2012 Cavatina Chamber Music Competition, and was awarded twice the John Thompson Prize for its achievements in chamber music at Trinity Laban Conservatoire.
+With the Bedriska Trio Manuel won the 1st Prize in the 2012 Cavatina Chamber Music Competition, and was awarded twice the John Thompson Prize for chamber music.